Africana Studies (2022 - 2024)

 - Advanced Research Seminar (SCA-UA 90)

 Five 4-point courses (20 points) completed with a grade of C or better are required for the minor in Africana studies.
-Students must take one of the following introductory courses: Field Colloquium in Africa and the African Diaspora (SCA-UA 7) or Cultures and Contexts: The African Diaspora (CORE-UA 532).
+Students must take Cultures and Contexts: The Black Atlantic (CORE-UA 534), but only when taught by SCA faculty.
 They also take four designated Africana studies elective courses, of which two must be taught by SCA faculty.
-One Africana language course can count as an elective if taught by SCA faculty.
+One African language course can count as an elective if taught by SCA faculty.

 Language and Linguistic Competency

 The type of rigorous intercultural study promoted within the Department of Social and Cultural Analysis requires students to recognize the complex modes of communication at work both within and across different social groups.
 Studying the modern incarnation of these languages also reveals the cross-cultural and historical forces that have shaped them.
 The department therefore strongly encourages its students to develop advanced skills in Swahili, Twi, Yoruba, and/or any of the indigenous languages spoken in Africa, or creole languages (e.g., Haitian Creole) spoken throughout the African Diaspora.
 This can be achieved by any of the following means: taking elective courses in sociolinguistics; studying these languages beyond the minimum level required by the College of Arts and Science; pursuing community-based internship fieldwork necessitating the development and use of specific language skills; or undertaking study or research away, especially at the NYU Accra site, in contexts entailing the exercise of key language or linguistic capabilities.

 Policy on Double Counting of Courses

 Majors may share (double count) two courses with a second major, with permission from the other department/program.

 Minors may share (double count) one course with a major or a second minor, with permission from the other department/program.